ekohilas/args-amazing-or-approaching/pycon-au-2025/slides.md

 And the way that they will do that, is to put `*` as a parameter before count and flags.

+> TODO: remove flags= and Fix highlighting to include * and count/flags

 ------
 ```python
 re.sub(